peadams/IA-Concept-Maps/README.md

 summary(topics_per_student_lm)
 ```

-## Differences in frequency of each topic by Class Section
+## Differences in frequency of each societal topic by class section
 ### Create Concept Count Tables
 Count how many students mention each category in both sections (IA vs Free)
 ```{r}